 A Cause of Animal Death Statement may be required for removal of more than three animals at one time.
 This is necessary to prevent the spread of disease and protect animal health.
 If you have more than three animals to be removed at one time, contact your veterinarian before calling your hauler.
 In cases of obvious non-disease causes of animal death (drowning, lightning strikes, etc.), the veterinarian may be able to furnish a verbal report to speed up the process of removing the carcasses.

 The Conservation District and/or haulers reserve the right to terminate the program if at any time local, state, or federal regulations are enacted that would prohibit the hauler from dispensing with the animal in the accustomed manner or would adversely affect the day-to-day operation of the hauler.
-The program will continue until all funds from the Kentucky Soil Erosion and Water Quality Cost Share program are expended.
+The program will continue until all funds from the Local Cost Share program are expended.

 The Kenton County Conservation District will offer cost share assistance to farmers for the haul bill for removal and proper disposal of fallen livestock from farms in Kenton County.
 The intent of this program is to promote the proper disposal of fallen animals, not to compensate the owner for the loss of the animal.
 The program is limited to private landowners.

 If landowners use a hauler other than Shipley & Son Dead Stock Removal for removal services, landowners can submit the original receipt, dated, with itemized fees and name and signature of hauler within 10 days of service to the Kenton County Conservation District.
 A licensed hauler must be used for removal services.
 Landowners will be reimbursed by the Kenton County Conservation District, by check, for 75% of the haul bill up to $100.